lmorchard/blog.lmorchard.com/content/posts/2024-05-10-topic-clustering-llamafile/index.md

 Not perfect, but not bad?
 Because this clustering algorithm is non-deterministic, it's worth running repeatedly until you get a set of clusters that make sense to you.
 And, you might want to try different numbers of clusters.

-## Generating labels
+## Prompt templates (in further depth, this time)

-TKTK these are the same prompts i used in the previous post
+Since I'm still using TinyLlama here, I'll reuse the same prompts I from [the previous post](https://blog.lmorchard.com/2024/05/01/topic-clustering-local-models/#generating-labels-your-own-personal-llm):

 ```python
 import requests